 Sometimes you’ll find that despite being on eBay for months and months the listing has very little views.
 The term ‘very little’ is likely to vary from person to person (depending on the stuff you sell etc…)

-The perfect example of this is the listing for us personally is at the top here.
-Winnie The Pooh 18 inch Soft Toy.
+The perfect example of this is the listing for us personally is at the top here, it’s a Disney hat from Disneyland Paris.
 Despite being listed for months and months, it’s still only had 37 views.

 Check The Spelling

 One of the first things you’re going to want to do is check the spelling of the title of the listing.
 One reason your eBay listing might not be showing up in search results is due to a spelling error.